ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/Deep Dive into EarthCODE.md

 <!-- One such component developed on top of EOEPCA open-
-source building blocks and which will be integrated in EarthCODE is the Open Science Catalogue (OSC).
+source building blocks and which will be integrated in EarthCODE is the Open Science Catalog (OSC).
-The Open Science Data Catalogue (ESA OSC, 2024) is an ESA Open Science activity aiming to enhance the discoverability and use of the various scientific and value-added results (i.e. data, code, documentation) achieved in Earth System Science
+The Open Science Catalog (ESA OSC, 2024) is an ESA Open Science activity aiming to enhance the discoverability and use of the various scientific and value-added results (i.e. data, code, documentation) achieved in Earth System Science